-(1) This entry only applies if an encryption profile using WPA(2)-PSK is selected.
+(1) This entry only applies if an encryption profile using WPA(2)-PSK or WEP is selected (please note, that WEP is insecure and is only supported to ensure downward compatibility.
+However, LANCOM Systems explicitly recommends using WPA2 or WPA3).
 If 802.1X is used, the entry has no effect and the field can be left blank.